 Roman Catholic Church, 1849.
-Rubble with tooled-and-margined stone buttresses, ashlar dressings and parapet; graduated Lakelandslate roof.
+Rubble with tooled-and-margined stone buttresses, ashlar dressings and parapet; graduated Lakeland slate roof.
 Aisleless 3-bay body with west porch.
 C14 style.
 Stepped buttresses at angles and between bays; string carried up over windows as hoodmould.
 Flat-roofed west porch has double flight of steps, with low moulded parapet at head, to central arch of 3-bay double-chamfered arcade; side arches boarded; string below embattled parapet with pierced merlons.
 Above porch a 3-light window below spheric triangle window; and pointed niche in gable.
 West door, inside porch, has studded double doors with scrolled hinges in moulded arch with sacred monograms as hoodmould stops.
 Side walls shows 2-light windows with Y tracery, and similar parapet; coped end gables.
 East end shows blocked 5-light window and quatrefoil in gable.

 Interior: Plastered.
 Freestone and marble altar, and panelled reredos with kneeling angels under crocketed arches.
-Font has octagonal bowl with raised shields, one with ihs, in fleur-de-lys borders, probably C15; later shaft and base.
+Font has octagonal bowl with raised shields, one with IHS, in fleur-de-lys borders, probably C15; later shaft and base.
 Prominent hilltop position.

-Architect: Mr Jones of Barnard Castle (Diocesan Directory)
+Architect: ?James Jones of Barnard Castle

 Original Date: 1848

-Conservation Area: Yes
+Conservation Area: No

-Listed Grade: II
+Listed Grade: Grade II